mikej/git-intro/git-intro-slides.md

 ![left](images/collaborating.png)

+^ The issue we have now is if the repository is on a single computer, how can several people work together on a project?
+How can we can streamline the process of working with changes and fixes that have been made at the same time?

 ---

 ![75%](images/centralized_workflow.png)

-^ The next progression in source control systems was the introduction of using a centralised server.
-Here different people can make a copy of a project from a central server, make changes to the files in that project and submit the new versions of the files back to the server which will keep track of what's changed.
-When another person updates their copy from the server they will pick up the changes made by the first person.
+^ The next progression in source control systems was the introduction of using a repository stored on a centralised server.
+Here multiple people can make a copy of a project from the central server, make changes to the files in that project and submit the new versions back to the server which will keep track of what's changed.
+The version control system provides a command for each person to update their working copy from the server, picking up the changes made by anyone else.

 ^ This is a big improvement  and indeed is the the way that many teams and companies manage the code for software projects today.
-However it does have some downsides: mainly a single point of failure and also it's not possible to keep track of changes when working somewhere without access to the central server
+However it does have some downsides: mainly a single point of failure and also it's not possible to keep track of changes when working somewhere without access to the central server.
+It can also involve doing some set up of a server before it can be used.

 ---